What are your hours? Right now Lee's Paws and Claws is open from 10-4 each day and we are closed on Sundays and Mondays.

 Someone dumped a dog at my house, can you come get it?
 No, we are not an animal control facility.
 If you live inside the city limits, contact the police department.
 Outside the city limits unfortunately has no leash law, but you can still contact the Sheriff's department or your county commissioner.

 I'm moving and need to get rid of my dog/cat.
 Can you take it?
 We accept relinquished animals by appointment.
 There is a fee to relinquish an animal to the shelter if the animal is not current on vaccines and spayed/neutered.
 Because our shelter is typically full, there is often a waitlist to relinquish.
 Waitlist for cat placements can be 4+ months long and dogs are typically a 1-2 month wait for placement.
 Waitlist priority is given to animals who have already been spayed/neutered and are current on vaccines.
 To be placed on the waitlist, you must contact the shelter AND provide us with a photograph of the animal you need to relinquish.

 Why can't I just bring a dog out to the shelter and you take it?
-We help rehome over 300 animals per year.
+We help rehome hundreds of animals per year.
 Rehoming requires time and money.
 Animals must be spayed/neutered, vaccinated against rabies and other diseases, dewormed, treated for fleas and ticks, and tested for heartworm.
 We can only accept new animals when we have the space and resource available to prepare them for adoption.

 I want to adopt, what do I need to do?
 The first step is to fill out an adoption form and bring it to the shelter or email it to us.
 Then , you need to meet and greet the animals you are interested in.
 All adopters must have a photo I.D..
 Adoption fees can be paid by cash, check, or via paypal for a small service fee.